joel4848/Joel4848s-Randomat-Pack/README.md

 ## Maljumption

 Players will randomly jump.
-Seems kinda lame, but maybe it'll trigger while someone's falling and their double jump early, or while they're on a ladder.\
+Seems kinda lame perhaps, but maybe it'll trigger while someone's falling and their double jump early, or while they're on a ladder.\
 \
 _ttt_randomat_maljumption_ - Default: 1 - Whether this event is enabled\
 _ttt_randomat_maljumption_min_players_ - Default: 0 - The minimum number of players required for this event to start\